 The E.H.
 Swaim Collection is comprised of correspondence, documents, manuscripts, photographs and newspaper clippings.
 The collection was assembled in its present state by E.H.
 Swaim, an attorney in Eden, Texas, who has a strong interest in the Lincoln assassination and John Wilkes Booth.
 The collection, which consists in part of the papers of Finis L. Bates, W.P.
 Campbell, and Clarence True Wilson, concerns the events surrounding Lincoln's assassinaiton and Booth's flight from Washington.
 The major bulk of the material, however, deals with the controversy relating to Booth's death in Virginia on April 26, 1865.
-A widely accepted tradition holds that Booth was not the man killed at Garrett farm by federal troops.
+An opinion claims that Booth was not the man killed at Garrett farm by federal troops.
 The most common theory contends that Booth escaped south, later settling in Texas under the name John St. Helen.
-Around the turn of the century, St. Helen moved to Oklahoma, changing his name to David E. George, where he committed suicide in 1903.
+Around the turn of the century, St. Helen allegedly moved to Oklahoma, changing his name to David E. George, where he committed suicide in 1903.
 His body was mummified and exhibited for many years as the assassin of Lincoln.

 The collection includes letters and affidavits from three main sources: persons who had some involvement in the events surrounding the assassination and Booth's escape; members of the Booth family or persons who were acquainted with the family; and individuals, primarily in Texas and Oklahoma, who believed that they had known John Wilkes Booth after 1865.
 Also included in the collection are numerous photographs, some quite important and unique, including a tin-type of St. Helen which was given by him to Finis L. Bates.
 Among the collected documents is a deed for property in Canadian County, Oklahoma, purchased by George; a page from a register of the Anstine Hotel in El Reno, Oklahoma, containing George's signature; and a 1902 will written by George, accompanied by a letter revoking the terms.